sprintly/Sprintly-GitHub/README.md

 	Creating symlink...
 	Hook was installed at <repository>/.git/hooks/commit-msg

-You can update the hook periodically by running:

-	$ sprintly --update-hook
-	Downloading latest version of commit-msg hook from GitHub...
-	Hook was updated at <home directory>/.sprintly/commit-msg

-This will automatically update the hook for all repositories in which you have the hook installed.

 #Changing the Configuration

 If, at some point, you wish to change your configuration (you get a new username, API key, or wish to change the default product), type `sprintly --update-config`.
 Pro tip: you don't have to re-type everything just to change your API Key.
 Simply press enter to keep the old version of any individual item: